forbiddenhi/Windows10X64-1803-POC/README.md

 	2) Any Application such as Kaspersky (kis19.0.0.1088aen_14170.exe) that set W32kEtwEnabledKeyword & 0x400 to 1

-### Before execute poc, kaspersky must be running and after that show BSOD
+### Before execute poc, Kaspersky must be running and after that show BSOD

 	system service exception